-5.4 VACATION
+6.4 VACATION

 - 1. Vacation Leave Policy: This policy establishes uniform guidelines for providing paid time off (vacation leave) to regular employees.
 Vacation leave is not a right, it is a benefit provided by Bastrop County and as such, the use of this leave is subject to departmental operational needs.
-Therefore, any vacation leave usage must have the prior approval of the department head or supervisor. - a.
-Eligibility: All non-temporary employees are eligible to accrue vacation hours upon employment with the County; - b.
-Vacation Leave Accrual Rates: All eligible employees will accrue vacation hours as follows:
+Therefore, any vacation leave usage must have the prior approval of the department head or supervisor. - 2.
+Eligibility: All non-temporary employees are eligible to accrue vacation hours upon employment with the County; - 3.
+Vacation Leave Accrual Rates: All eligible employees will accrue vacation hours as follows: - a.
+Full-Time Employee Vacation Leave Accrual b.
+Part-Time Employee Vacation Leave Accrual

-Years of Service Hours Per Month h Maximum Accrual
+Years of Service Hours Per Month Maximum Accrual

 0 - 3 years 7 hours 126 hours

 +3 - 5 years 8 hours 144 hours

 +5 - 8 years 9 hours 162 hours

 8+ years 10 hours 180 hours